 In some states, if a business is not fulfilling accessibility requirements, it is considered a violation of civil rights and can result in thousands of dollars in fines.
 In some industries, non-compliant business signs can lead to failed inspections, and businesses are refused a certificate of occupancy.

-At Vital Sign Solutions, we know all the legal requirements, and our legally compliant business signage can protect clients.
+At Vital Sign Solutions in Houston, we know all the legal requirements, and our legally compliant business signage can protect clients.
 We provide all types of ADA signs, including safety signs, wayfinding signs, branding signs, and more.

 The ADA Standards for Accessible Design covers many details like design, size, font usage, tactile copy, character size, location, color contrast, mounting height, and more.
 As one of the leading sign makers in Houston, we consider all these requirements and produce spectacular signs for our clients.
 Our expertise in the ADA sign-making industry allows us to deliver ADA signage that complies with the government’s highly specific standards.